fa7ad/tad/README.md

 1. Clone this repository
 2. Run `yarn` at the root
 3. Run `yarn build` at the root to build all packages
+4. Run `yarn release:app:dev` at the root to build the Electron app (`:dev` option just disables publishing assets).
+The build output will be in the `packages/tad-app/dist/` directory.

 For detailed instructions, see [doc/building.md](doc/building.md)